Ammadq87/YU-Review/README.md

-# ProjectManager
+# YU-Review

-A simple Project Management application built with React
+A simple Review application for courses and professors at YorkU built with React

 ## Built with: